Deck the halls with... hellebores

 Holiday cheer

 On average, 90 percent of the Christmas Carol series flowers before mid-December.
-Felicia van der Weiden, Marketing Communications Specialist at Syngenta Flowers, says: “I love that you can have it in your house for two weeks before the Christmas period and then, afterwards, you can enjoy it in your garden.
+Christine Besson, Campaigns Manager at Syngenta Flowers, says: “I love that you can have it in your house for two weeks before the Christmas period and then, afterwards, you can enjoy it in your garden.
 And it comes back every year.”

 Unlike poinsettias, hellebores are extremely hardy plants, tolerant of temperatures as low as minus 34 degrees Celsius.
 These conditions may seem extreme but bitterly cold climates are not uncommon.
 In Canada, for example, much of the country will see minus 20 degrees during the winter.